 People, you’re just feeling the baby move.

 This isn’t rocket science, and yet — it’s truly the best way to know how your baby is doing!
-Plus, you can bond with your sweet babe and even get to know them before you can see them. 🙂
+Plus, you can bond with your sweet babe and even get to know them before you can see/hold them. 🙂

 Before we get any further, let me introduce myself.
 I’m Hilary and I’ve been an L&D nurse for over 15 years.
 I am CRAZY excited to share this with you guys as some of the statistics we’ll go over at the end are amazing!
 It’s good stuff.
-I also have my own online prenatal class — you can even get a free starter one!

 Decreased Fetal Movement